Skip to main content

 02What is a good average order value?

-There is no universal "good" AOV β€” it is driven almost entirely by your category and price point.
-A snack brand might run a $25 AOV while a furniture store runs $800, and both can be healthy.
-Instead of chasing a generic benchmark, track your own AOV trend over time and compare segments (new vs repeat customers, one channel vs another).
-A rising AOV and a rising revenue-per-visitor are the signals that matter.
+There is no universal "good" AOV — it is driven by category and price point.
+A snack brand at an AOV of 25 and a furniture store at 800 can both be healthy.
+Track your own trend and compare segments (new vs repeat, channel vs channel).
+A rising AOV with rising revenue per visitor is the signal that matters.

 03What is the difference between AOV and revenue per visitor?